Qualified Small Business Stock (QSBS)

 Founders and early employees of startups have an opportunity for huge tax savings.
 It is possible to exempt the greater of 10M in capital gains or 10x the invested capital from federal taxes if the investment (exercising stock options counts as investing) is held at least 5 years.

 This is possible due to an exemption in the tax code called Qualified Small Business Stock of QSBS.
-Basically, if you exercise stock options in a company worth less than $50M and hold the stock for 5 or more years, you can exempt up to $10M in capital gains.
-Meaning you likely won't owe any taxes when you eventually sell the stock!
+Basically, if you exercise stock options in a company worth less than $75M and hold the stock for 5 or more years, you can exempt up to $15M in capital gains.
+Meaning you likely won't owe any taxes when you eventually sell the stock.

 Qualified Small Business Stock (QSBS) is part of the federal government's Internal Revenue Code (section 1202).
-A company qualifies as a small business if it is a US based C corporation that has less than $50M in assets.
+Starting in 2026, a company qualifies as a small business if it is a US based C corporation that has less than $75M in assets.
 Some sectors of companies do not qualify for QSBS such as hotels, banks, farms and more.

 The rules applying to QSBS were designed to encourage investments in certain small businesses; however, the exemption does not apply to California income taxes post 2012.
 Some entrepreneurs contemplate leaving California before their M&A or IPOs are completed, but be warned, as this must be a bona fide intention to move and is subject to audit for at least 3 years.
 Other states should be reviewed on a case by case basis.